 Of course making slime requires parental supervision so you need to make sure you have that covered beforehand.

-While the kids are playing with water play activities call a few of them over to the slime birthday party table so they can mix some themselves and watch their few ingredients turn into slime!
+While the kids are playing with water play activities call a few of them over to the slime birthday party table.
+They can mix some themselves and watch their few ingredients turn into slime!
+Have a bowl of party punch available for everyone to enjoy and have a great day together.

 We have a few slime party ideas below depending on what kind you want to make and how to make it go smoothly.